HenryNdubuaku/HenryNdubuaku/README.md

 ### Life Principles
 - When the talented fail to work hard, the hard workes beat the talented.
+- Everything should be an adventure, not a race.

 ### Working Profiency (not the best)
 ![JS/TS](https://img.shields.io/badge/JS/TS-F7DF1E?style=for-the-badge&logo=javascript&logoColor=white)